9072997/ChumbyBrowser/README.md

+NOTE: this app was designed to run as a simple cp for the chumby, I just havent gotten around to writing a readme yet.

 ChumbyBrowser is a straightforward "kiosk-style" browser application designed for [Chumby One devices](http://www.chumby.com/).
 It is built using Qt's integrated WebKit browsing widgets.